 '''

+service all status

 Displays information about all services, such as:

-'''

-'''

 ems service is currently enabled

 ems service is enabled at system startup

 http service is currently enabled

 http service is enabled at system startup

 snmp service is currently enabled

+snmp service is enabled at system startup

-snmp service is currently enabled
+ssh service is currently enabled

 ssh service is enabled at system startup

 telnet service is currently enabled

 telnet service is enabled at system startup

 '''

+service

-service Displays usage information for the service command.
-Usage: service svcname action svcname can be: all, ems, http, snmp, ssh, telnet action can be: activates the service right away and configures the unit so that start the service will be started automatically when the unit is rebooted. de-activates the service right away and configures the unit so that stop the service will be disabled when the unit is rebooted. restart restarts the service and configures the unit so that the service will be started automatically when the unit is rebooted. status displays the current and startup status of the service. # service telnet stop Stops telnet connection to the Makito X4. # service telnet restart system_snapshot.sh
+Displays usage information for the service command.

+Usage: service svcname action

+svcname can be: all, ems, http, snmp, ssh, telnet

+action can be:

+start activates the service right away and configures the unit so that the service will be started automatically when the unit is rebooted.

+de-activates the service right away and configures the unit so that stop the service will be disabled when the unit is rebooted.

+restart restarts the service and configures the unit so that the service will be started automatically when the unit is rebooted.

+status displays the current and startup status of the service.

+service telnet stop

+Stops telnet connection to the Makito X4.

+service telnet restart